johnfairh/CRuby/README.md

 If you want to use a different Ruby, run `cfg-cruby`.
 Now transfer the settings from the `CRuby.pc` to the Xcode build settings for the target:
 1. Find *Header Search Paths* under *Search Paths* and add the directories mentioned in the `Cflags:` line of `CRuby.pc`.
 Don't copy over the `-I` part, just the paths.
 2. Find *Library Search Paths* under *Search Paths* and add the directories mentioned in the `Libs:` line of `CRuby.pc`.
 Don't copy over the `-L` part, just the paths.
 Ignore any `-l` flags [please tell me if you find a case where this breaks].

-That's it - Xcode should now resolve `CRuby` against your chosen version.
+That's it: Xcode should now resolve `CRuby` against your chosen version.

 ## Supported Ruby Configs